-• parents who are participating in Choices or who are in Choices childcare.
+- parents who are participating in Choices or who are in Choices childcare. - parents who are participating in Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T) services or who are in SNAP E&T childcare. - parents of a child receiving childcare for children experiencing homelessness,

-- parents who are participating in Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T) services or who are in SNAP E&T childcare. - parents of a child receiving childcare for children experiencing homelessness, - parents who have children who are receiving protective services childcare unless the Texas Department of Family and Protective Services (DFPS) assesses the parent share of cost.
+• parents who have children who are receiving protective services childcare unless the Texas Department of Family and Protective Services (DFPS) assesses the parent share of cost.

-The parent's share of cost will be based on a sliding fee scale.
-Families are required to participate in employment or school/training activities for an average of 25 hours per week for a single family or 50 hours per week for a two- parent family at eligibility determinations / redeterminations, in order to receive subsidized child care.
-Based on sliding scale the maximum monthly income for a family size of 4 is \$6,289.
+The Parent share of the cost will be based on a sliding fee scale.
+Families are required to participate in employment or school/training activities for an average of 25 hours per week for a single parent family or 50 hours per week for a two- parent family at eligibility determinations / redeterminations, to receive subsidized Child Care.